FoundOPS/RoutingAI/RoutingAI.Documentation/OptimizationRequestSolution.md

 **Resource**

-- Skill Efficiency, certain resources are better than others for tasks 1-10.
-Is this in time?
-Cost?
 - Capacities (if any filled must return to location before continuing skill)
 	- volume, 3000 (gallons), 12414 English Garden Court, 47906 or .....
 	- weight, 1000 (lbs)